sakthivel005/Norm-of-a-matrix/README.md

 	3. Print the norm of the matrix in two decimal places.
 Program:
 ```
-# Register No: 22008124
+# Register No: 22009121
-# Developed By: JAYAMANI R
+# Developed By: SAKTHIVEL R
 # 1-Norm of a Matrix
 import numpy as np
 mat=np.array(eval(input()))